 The Corporation had foreign currency sales and purchases, which exposed the Corporation to foreign currency risk.
-Approximately 74% and 65% of the Corporation's sales were denominated in currencies other than the functional currency of the Corporation entity making the sale, whilst almost both 15% of costs were denominated in the Corporation entity's non-functional currency for the year ended December 31, 2023 and 2022.
+Approximately 71% and 74% of the Corporation's sales were denominated in currencies other than the functional currency of the Corporation entity making the sale, whilst approximately 16% and 15% of costs were denominated in the Corporation entity's non-functional currency for the year ended December 31, 2024 and 2023.
 Exchange rate exposures were managed within approved policy parameters utilizing forward foreign exchange contracts.

-The carrying amounts of the Corporation's foreign currency denominated monetary assets and monetary liabilities at the end of the reporting period are set out in Note 31.
+The carrying amounts of the Corporation's foreign currency denominated monetary assets and monetary liabilities at the end of the reporting period are set out in Note 30.